Omer1471/Omer1471/README.md

 I am Liban Omer, who came to London at the age of 11 without formal education, escaping the war in Somalia.
 Since then, I've tirelessly pursued education and developed a passion for Technology.
 I began my career as a Junior Linux System Engineer and progressed to become a Cloud Security Engineer.
 I thrive on collaborating with like-minded individuals to achieve success.
 My tech stack includes Golang, PostgreSQL, Python, Bash, HTML, CSS, JavaScript, and AWS, with core skills in Golang, PostgreSQL, Linux, and AWS.
 I have a particular interest in FinTech and government projects.

 * 🌍  I'm based in London
-* 🧠  I'm learning generative-ai
+* 🧠  I'm learning generative-ai and Terraform
 * 🤝  I'm open to collaborating on Fintech projects

 <a href="https://www.github.com/Omer1471" target="_blank" rel="noreferrer"><img